-Aquatic invasive species (AIS) are aquatic organisms non-native to the local ecosystem and whose introduction causes, or is likely to cause, harm to the environment, human health and the local economy.
-Their presence threatens the diversity and abundance of native species, the ecological stability of infested waters, and any commercial, agricultural, aquacultural, and recreational activities dependent on such waters.
+Aquatic invasive species (AIS) are non-native plants and animals that threaten native plants, wildlife, and their habitat.
 Fourteen AIS have already entered Canandaigua Lake, the most familiar is the Zebra mussel.
 There are many other AIS, such as Hydrilla, found in nearby waterways that could easily be transported to our lake on boats and trailers and have the potential to cause severe harm to Canandaigua Lake.

 HOW CAN YOU HELP?

 Help protect Canandaigua Lake by following a few simple steps when boating.

 Remove all visible plants, animals, fish and mud from your boat trailer or other equipment and place in a disposal station, trash container or on dry land.
 Don’t forget to check your anchor!

 Drain all lake water holding compartments including bilge areas, live wells, and ballast tanks before leaving the launch.